A box spring is a support structure that sits between the bed frame and the mattress. It reduces shock and uniformly distributes your weight.

 - Turn the crates upside down for additional storage space.
 Alternatively, turn sideways with the open face pointing outwards.

-- To fill the contact area and offer adequate strength, you’ll need to have more crates.
+- You’ll need more crates to fill the contact area and offer adequate strength.

 - You can cut different kinds of plywood and fix it to the top for better weight distribution.